pazu1/Simple-Kanban.xyz/README.md

 Fair to say this could be described as a bare-bones [trello](https://trello.com/)-clone.

-The point of making this web application was for me to teach myself more about full-stack developement.
+The point of this project was for me to teach myself more about full-stack developement.
 But the site does work and you can totally use it.
 Just keep in mind that no warranty is provided.

 Unlike other similar sites, Simple-Kanban requires no signing in to use.